-5 times within 5 seconds Medium or lower intensity (Lower REIL or REIL Off) 3 times within 5 seconds Lowest intensity available (Lower REIL or REIL Off)
+- 7 times within 5 seconds 5 times within 5 Medium or lower intensity - seconds (Lower REIL or REIL Off) 3 times within 5 seconds (Lower REIL or REIL Off)

 Due to the close proximity of airports using the same frequency, radio controlled lighting receivers may be set at a low sensitivity requiring the aircraft to be relatively close to activate the system.
 Consequently, even when lights are on, always key mike as directed when overflying an airport of intended landing or just prior to entering the final segment of an approach.
 This will assure the aircraft is close enough to activate the system and a full 15min lighting duration is available.